berteh/ScribusGenerator/README.md

 - replace texts and images dynamically
 - change object colors, positions, font or size dynamically
-- generate separate PDF (or Scribus) files for each data entry, or a single file from all your data
+- generate separate PDF (or Scribus) files for each data record, or a single file from all your data
 - work directly in Scribus with a nice user interface, or from the command line
 - use any data source (Excel, Libre/OpenOffice, MySQL, Notepad, ...) that can export to CSV
 - and much more...